wdudokvanheel/neural-neat/docs/configuration.md

 * **`mutateWeightProbability`** (`double`, default: `0.8`)

-    * Probability of performing a weight mutation (either randomize or perturb weights).
+    * Probability of attempting a weight mutation on the genome (either randomize or perturb weights), each connection's chance of being modified is set with `mutateConnectionWeightProbability`

+* **`mutateConnectionWeightProbability`** (`double`, default `0.5`)

+    * Chance each connections gets the selected weight mutation (from mutateWeightProbability) applied

 * **`mutateRandomizeWeightsProbability`** (`double`, default: `0.1`)